-The 26th running of WAJ Media Days will be held on Monday March 19th through Wednesday March 21st 2018.
+The 26th running of WAJ Media Days was held on Monday March 19th through Wednesday March 21st 2018.

-The 26th running of WAJ Media Days will be held on Monday March 19th through Wednesday March 21st 2018.
+The 26th running of WAJ Media Days was held on Monday March 19th through Wednesday March 21st 2018.

 Since its inception the program has shape-shifted location, directions, format and style, improving with each year, but the focus has remained on illuminating the intersection of the auto industry and Silicon Valley’s technology.